Aarception/Mo-information-security-portfolio/README.md

 I don't plan on applying again or wait around for engagement so I can finally establish this for vindication.
 I understand the threat is not the certificate.
 The threat is Search primarily and Gemini secondarily, because those were the 1st and 2nd places I came across Career Certificates.
 I am contemplating the responsibility of a board notice given my confidentiality constraints and the fact liability consequentialism has prevented direct communication.
 A board has duty of care that cannot be obstructed by non-engagement.
 They have a legal obligation to receive material risk information.
 I will prepare a board notice in the form of risk intelligence.

+Today's Nugget of Wisdom: If you do not cultivate relational Capital, then you do not reserve Consideration when you most need it.

 ---

 > *Each artifact emphasizes evidence‑based reporting, operational discipline, and clear documentation.*